Mercenaries in India: European mercenaries in India

 During the Indian Rebellion of 1857, a British convert to Islam named Abdullah Beg was one of the most active insurgents in old Delhi against British rule.
 Beg was a former Company soldier, who upon the arrival of the mutineer sepoys on 11 May, self-identified with them and virtually became a leader and advisor to the rebel forces in Delhi.
 He was last seen manning the rebel artillery along with another British defector and Muslim convert, Sergeant-Major Gordon.
 On account of his faith, Gordon was spared during the massacre of Christians at the outbreak of the uprising.
 In due course Gordon was taken to Delhi, where he manned the guns on the northern side of the city walls.

+Outside India

+In Ukraine

+In 2024, hundreds of Indians were reported to be fighting for Russia against Ukraine as mercenaries in the Russia-Ukraine war.
+Indian Prime Minister Narendra Modi raised this issue with Vladimir Putin during his visit to Russia in July 2024.

+In Lebanon

+In 1981, hundreds of Indian mercenaries, notably of Sikh origin but with shaved faces and Muslim names, were also reported to be fighting in Beirut.

+In Zimbabwe

+In 2024, Jorum Gumbo, the advisor of Zimbabwean President Emmerson Mnangagwa, told that they hired hundreds of Indian mercenaries from Mozambique.